Hidden and Famous Sites in the Sacred Valley in Peru

 Pisac Sun Temple

 At the top of the ruins, the citadel’s Temple of the Sun is equal to anything in Machu Picchu and more than makes up for the efforts of the steep climb (20–30 minutes from the parking lot).
-Reached by many of the dozens of paths that crisscrossed through the citadel, it does suspend in a flat mount on a large spur jutting north-south into the Sacred Valley.
+Reached by many of the dozens of paths that crisscross through the citadel, it does suspend in a flat mount on a large spur jutting north-south into the Sacred Valley.

 The temple was built around an outcropping of volcanic rock, its peak carved into an Intihuatana, a “mooring post” for the sun.
 The mooring post itself is intriguing; the angles of its base suggest that it may have been used to track essential stars or calculate the change of seasons with the precision so critical to the smooth running of the Inca Empire.
 Above the temple are still more ruins, mostly unexcavated, and several ancient burial sites hide among the higher crevasses and rock ledges.